Hakimbek/my-spring-boot-notes/2_Project_Components/Spring_Boot_Starter/DevTools/README.md

 ## Spring Boot DevTools Features

 ### Property Defaults
-Spring Boot provides templating technology Thymeleaf that contains the property spring.thymeleaf.cache.
+Spring Boot provides templating technology Thymeleaf that contains the property **spring.thymeleaf.cache**.
 It disables the caching and allows us to update pages without the need of restarting the application.
 But setting up these properties during the development always creates some problems.

-When we use the spring-boot-devtools module, we are not required to set properties.
+When we use the **spring-boot-devtools** module, we are not required to set properties.
 During the development caching for Thymeleaf, Freemarker, Groovy Templates are automatically disabled.

-> Note: If we do not want to apply property defaults on an application, we can set configprop:spring.devtools.add-properties to false in the application.properties file.
+> Note: If we do not want to apply property defaults on an application, we can set **configprop:spring.devtools.add-properties** to false in the **application.properties** file.

 ### Automatic Restart
 Auto-restart means reloading of Java classes and configure it at the server-side.
 After the server-side changes, it deployed dynamically, server restarts happen, and load the modified code.
 It is mostly used in microservice-based applications.
 Spring Boot uses two types of ClassLoaders: